 - Most of Iowa's crops were destroyed

-- The storm occurred on a Thursday and schools were still closed on the following Monday.
+- The storm hit on a Thursday and schools were still closed the following Monday.

 In 2012, Meteorologist Shawn Cable from KSFY-TV did this great recap of the storm.
 Complete with some awesome video of Sioux Falls in 1991.